nonso7/StarForge/README.md

 Think of it as the "Hardhat or Foundry" experience for the Stellar ecosystem, built in Rust for speed and reliability.

-This project is actively maintained and participates in the [Stellar Wave Program](https://www.drips.network/wave/stellar) on Drips â€” a monthly open-source contribution sprint where contributors earn rewards for merged pull requests.
+This project is actively maintained and open to community contributions.

 ---